mattdiamond/Recorderjs/README.md

 # Recorder.js

-A library for recording/exporting the output of Web Audio API nodes encoded using libopus ver 1.1.1 beta compiled with emscripten.
+A library to encode the output of Web Audio API nodes as Opus and export in an Ogg container.
+Audio encoded using libopus ver 1.1.1 beta compiled with emscripten.
+Also included is audio resampler and Ogg Opus decoder.

 ### Syntax
 #### Constructor